Affiliated Managers Group (AMG) Q1 2017 Results - Earnings Call Transcript

 Chris Charles Shutler - William Blair & Co.
 LLC

-So when you say that you're seeing part of the flow momentum across the business over the balance of the year, can you just break that down a little more and would you feel that way even without the big private equity fundraises?
+So, when you say that you're seeing positive flow momentum across the business over the balance of the year, can you just break that down a little more, and would you feel that way even without the big private equity fundraises?

 Nathaniel Dalton - Affiliated Managers Group, Inc.

 Yeah.
-So I'll start this.
-So I think if you look at our flows overall sort of trends over the last couple years, we've generally been generating sort of modest positive flows across the entire business with the significant part coming through the institutional channel.
+So, I'll start this.
+So I think, if you look at our flows overall sort of trends over the last couple years, we've generally been generating sort of modest positive flows across the entire business, with a significant part coming through the institutional channel.

-And when we look at good momentum in the more retail sides of our business, what we – the retail high net worth parts of our business, good positive, continued momentum there.
-A lot of that are coming through all, but also slowing outflows in places like U.S. equities where there had been kind of drag.
+And when we look at good momentum in the more retail sides of our business, what we – the retail and high net worth parts of our business, good, positive continued momentum there.
+A lot of that coming through all, but also slowing outflows in places like U.S. equities, where there had been kind of drags.
 So I feel good about that.

-And then we look at the institutional channel and it's certainly got a component of the illiquids and private equity piece that you described.
+And then we look at the institutional channel, and it's certainly got a component of the illiquids and private equity piece that you described.
 And I should also remind, as we said in our prepared remarks, there's a realization component to that, which has kind of been ongoing underneath the business.

 So, I think we've got those realizations.
 We've got the pipeline kind of deferred for that.
-But honestly, you look at the one on funded mandates and the pipeline of kind of final activity and all of that, we feel good about – there are some very large wins in there in the institutional channel.
+But honestly, you look at the one on funded mandates and the pipeline of kind of finals activity and all of that, we feel good about – there are some very large wins in there in the institutional channel.

-Now, predicting exactly which quarter are hard and all that, but you sort of – if you look at the back half of the year or really the balance of the year, which I think is how you frame the question, and yeah, we feel pretty good about it.
-Again, any one quarter will have lumpy things and I always feel good about it over the balance of the year.
+Now, predicting exactly which quarter are hard and all that, but you sort of – you look at the back half of the year – or really the balance of the year, which I think is how you framed the question, and yeah, we feel pretty good about it.
+Again, any one quarter will have lumpy things in it, but we feel good about it over the balance of the year.

-And then you add on top of that the illiquid pipeline, which I think we have more – not visibility to the specific amounts, but we had pretty good visibility to the track records of the kinds of firms – Baring, EIG, Pantheon – that are (22:56) raising money and you make some conservative estimates about what those firms should be able to do given their track record and the very strong performance they've been generating and we feel quite good about that.
+And then you add on top of that the illiquid pipeline, which I think we have more – not visibility to the specific amounts, but we have pretty good visibility to the track records of the kinds of firms – Baring, EIG, Pantheon – that are going to be out raising money, and you make some conservative estimates about what those firms should be able to do, given their track record and the very strong performance they've been generating, and we feel quite good about that.

 Sean M. Healey - Affiliated Managers Group, Inc.

 And those are attractive flows when they come.
-And as Nate noted right now, we're just getting the outs, if you will, the realizations without the accompanying flows, which over time will be more balanced.
+And as Nate noted right now, we're just getting the outs, if you will, the realizations, without the accompanying flows, which over time will be more balanced.
 And obviously, some fantastic firms are representing us in those areas.
-So on an overall basis, we do feel quite optimistic.
+So, on an overall basis, we do feel quite optimistic.

 Operator